intelec.us root |

 community of State Line.
 At State Line lived Burwell S. Harbour, his

-wife Josephine (Bale), and his servant Mary.
-Upon emancipation the
+wife Josephine (Bale), Josephine's servant Mary who helped with the

-latter took the name Mary Adams and gave her children born before
+emancipation Mary took the name Mary Adams and gave her children born

-emancipation, Josephine and James, the surname Adams.
-In 1880 he is
+emancipation, Josephine and James, the surname Adams, as seen in the

-William White of the Paulding County Whites was the only one of that family to have been in proximity to Yancey White.
+William White of the Paulding County Whites was the only one of that family to have lived in proximity to Yancey White.
 Both Yancey and William White had unconventional marriages.
-Yancey had a string of affairs and serial marriages with young women, while William gives the appearance of a lifetime of bigamy.
+Yancey had a string of affairs, throw-away wives, and serial marriages with young women, while William gives the appearance of trying to juggle the women in his life without dropping and breaking any of them.

 This page tells the story as put together from the references you